waleedconan/Participatory-Assessment-Portfolio-Project-/docs/README.md

 If you're exploring this project or reviewing it for portfolio or learning purposes, here’s how you can get started:

+---

-1. **Review the Findings and Dashboard**
+### 1. Review the Findings and Dashboard

-   - Scroll through this README to view high-level insights and dashboard visuals.
+- Scroll through this `README.md` file (in the [`/docs`](https://github.com/waleedconan/Participatory-Assessment-Portfolio-Project-/tree/main/docs) folder) to view high-level insights and dashboard visuals.
+- Navigate to the [`/visuals`](https://github.com/waleedconan/Participatory-Assessment-Portfolio-Project-/tree/main/visuals) folder for:
+  - High-resolution dashboard screenshots
-   - Navigate to [`/visuals`](https://github.com/waleedconan/Participatory-Assessment-Portfolio-Project-/tree/main/visuals) for full-resolution images and the Power BI `.pbix` file.
+  - The Power BI `.pbix` file

+---

-2. **Explore the Dataset**
+### 2. Explore the Dataset

-   - Download the dataset file from [`/docs/participatory_assessment_300_responses.xlsx`](https://github.com/waleedconan/Participatory-Assessment-Portfolio-Project-/blob/main/docs/participatory_assessment_300_responses.xlsx).
+- Download the dataset from the [`/docs/participatory_assessment_300_responses.xlsx`](https://github.com/waleedconan/Participatory-Assessment-Portfolio-Project-/blob/main/docs/participatory_assessment_300_responses.xlsx)
 - The dataset contains **300 simulated responses** from focus group discussions across 7 states, disaggregated by age, gender, and disability.

+---

-3. **Open and Explore the Power BI File**
+### 3. Open and Explore the Power BI File

 - Open [`PA.pbix`](https://github.com/waleedconan/Participatory-Assessment-Portfolio-Project-/blob/main/visuals/PA.pbix) in Power BI Desktop to examine:
   - Data modeling
   - Power Query steps
-     - DAX measures
-     - Visual layout and filtering options
+  - Dashboard visuals and layout

-4. **Adapt for Your Use**
-   - This project can be adapted for:
-     - Training in AAP or Protection data workflows
-     - Demonstrating survey data analysis
-     - Simulating reporting dashboards for humanitarian use cases

 ---